 Think about your real and imagined sexual activity.
 If you’re still wondering, “Am I addicted to sex?” then here are four signs that your sexual activity may constitute a sexual addiction:

-1. Secretive: the sexual behavior occurs in the shadows, whereby one is living a double life, and as a result, is full of guilt and shame.
+The sexual behavior occurs in the shadows, whereby one is living a double life, and as a result, is full of guilt and shame.
 Examples might include habitual masturbation, pornography consumption, sexual chat rooms, anonymous apps and sites (i.e., Omegle, Chatroulette), and voyeurism.

-2. Hollow: the sexual behavior is not part of the one-flesh union you experience with a spouse and instead occurs strictly as a result of sexual passion.
+The sexual behavior is not part of the one-flesh union you experience with a spouse and instead occurs strictly as a result of sexual passion.
 Examples might include prostitution, pornography consumption, habitual masturbation, and promiscuity.

-3. Abusive: the sexual behavior is not beneficial to yourself or others in any way, and leaves both in a worse emotional, relational, and at times, physical condition.
+The sexual behavior is not beneficial to yourself or others in any way, and leaves both in a worse emotional, relational, and at times, physical condition.
 These are acts of exploitation and degradation.
 Examples might include molestation, incest, rape, prostitution, or pedophilia.

-4. Mood-altering: the sexual behavior is used to provide a quick solution for painful emotions.
+Fhe sexual behavior is used to provide a quick solution for painful emotions.
 Every sex addict has experienced some form of abandonment.
 Acting out sexually is a salve for the aching heart.
 All forms of sexually-related compulsive behaviors can be used for this purpose.

 What Is the Cycle of Sexual Addiction?